sda-community-plugins/teamcity-to-sra-publisher/README.md

 TeamCity to Serena Deploy Plugin
 ================================

-This plugin integrates TeamCity functionality with the Release Automation product line provided by Serena Software.
-It allows you to publish the artifacts from a successful build into Release Automation and then optionally deploy the uploaded version to an environment.
+This plugin integrates TeamCity with Serena Deployment Automation.
+It allows you to publish the artifacts from a successful build into Deployment Automation and then optionally deploy the uploaded version to an environment.